 To incorporate the proposed changes identified during OCC's annual review process as it relates to the description of a Public Director, OCC also proposes changes to the criteria for Public Directors as outlined in the Fitness Standards.
-To align with the proposed changes in OCC's Board Charter and By-Laws, OCC's proposed changes to the Fitness Standards remove language that states the director must not have an affiliation with any national securities exchange, national securities association, designated contract market, futures commission merchant, or broker-dealer in securities, and replaces that with the additional criterion that the director must not be an associated person or employee of an: (i) entity that is registered or exempt from registration with the Securities and Exchange Commission or Commodity Futures Trading Commission; or (ii) affiliate of such an entity described in (i).
+To align with the proposed changes in OCC's Board Charter and By-Laws, OCC's proposed changes to the Fitness Standards remove language that states the director must not have an affiliation with any national securities exchange, national securities association, designated contract market, futures commission merchant, or broker-dealer in securities, and replaces that with the additional criterion that the director must not be an associated person or employee of an: (i) entity that is registered or exempt from registration with the SEC or CFTC; or (ii) affiliate of such an entity described in (i).
 OCC's proposed changes also provide that for the avoidance of doubt, this criterion will not preclude a person from service as a Public Director solely based on some other relationship with an entity described in (i) or (ii) above that does not involve being an associated person or employee of the entity, such as might be the case, depending on the circumstances, in connection with serving as a director.
 OCC believes these proposed changes more closely align with the requirements under the SEC Governance Rules.

-Proposed Changes to OCC's Third-Party Risk Management Framework to be responsible for establishing and the Board to be responsible for reviewing and approving such policies and procedures.71 More specifically, the SEC Governance Rules require, among other things, that senior management: (i) evaluate and document risks related to an agreement with a service provider for core services, as defined by the SEC Governance Rules; (ii) submit to the Board for review and approval any agreement establishing a relationship with a service provider for core services along with a risk evaluation; (iii) be responsible for establishing the policies and procedures that govern relationships and manage risks related to such agreements with service providers for cores service and require the Board to be responsible for review and approving such policies and procedures; and (iv) perform ongoing monitoring of service providers for core services and to report to the Board any action taken by senior management to remedy significant deterioration in performance, to address material issues, or to assess and document deficiencies that cannot be remedied.72
+Proposed Changes to OCC's Third-Party Risk Management Framework

+The SEC Governance Rules require OCC to have written policies and procedures designed to address certain aspects of risk management in connection with relationships with service providers for core clearing agency services and require senior management to be responsible for establishing and the Board to be responsible for reviewing and approving such policies and procedures.
+More specifically, the SEC Governance Rules require, among other things, that senior management: (i) evaluate and document risks related to an agreement with a service provider for core services, as defined by the SEC Governance Rules; (ii) submit to the Board for review and approval any agreement establishing a relationship with a service provider for core services along with a risk evaluation; (iii) be responsible for establishing the policies and procedures that govern relationships and manage risks related to such agreements with service providers for cores service and require the Board to be responsible for review and approving such policies and procedures; and (iv) perform ongoing monitoring of service providers for core services and to report to the Board any action taken by senior management to remedy significant deterioration in performance, to address material issues, or to assess and document deficiencies that cannot be remedied.